Davidostling/Continous-Integration-Server/README.md

 <!--
 DESCRIBE HOW NOTIFICATION HAS BEEN IMPLEMENTED AND UNIT TESTED -->
 The notification of the results is handled using a javax mail server which will once prompted send an email to a specified user (the user connected to the affected build) with a message describing the results of compiling and testing the affected build.
-A specific gmail address was created to be set as the sender of the notification email to allow for easier access and authentication when multiple people should be allowed access to the sender email.
+A specific gmail address was created to be set as the sender of the notification email to allow for easier access and authentication when multiple people should be allowed access to the sender email, by disabling the 2-step verification and allowing less-secure app usage in the mail setting.
+We set up a test that successfully send the email and another one failed because of invalid email address.

 <!--# Build-list
 GIVE URL FOR BUILD LIST